Godalming, Surrey> Picture Gallery> Godalming Section> This page

 A selection of photographs and postcards of a Surrey country town

-Robinites was built on the plateau above Godalming in the early days of the school's migration from London, directly opposite Bodeites on Hindhead Road.
+Robinites was built on the plateau above Godalming in the early days of the school's migration from London, directly opposite Bodeites on what was then Hindhead Road.
 If the structure still existed today it would be on Twycross Road, opposite the road's junction with Frith Hill Road.
-Like so many of the school's former "outhouses", it was demolished and its grounds are now covered over by housing although the house name lives on as a replacement boarding house was built within the school's grounds.
+Like so many of the school's former "outhouses", it was demolished in the early 1970s and its grounds are now covered over by housing although the house name lives on as a replacement boarding house was built within the school's grounds in 1973.

 It was never one of the bigger outhouses.
 In 1881 there were 21 boys in residence, in 1891 20 boys were there and in 1901 21 boys lived in[1].
 The school's first historian, A. H. Tod, recorded 29 boys in Robinites in the 1910-1919 era and the number of boys living there was to be raised.
 Robinites and Bodeites had both taken on a slightly larger number of boys, and the accommodation in both houses was said to be greatly improved.
 They were also lit by electricity[2].

-Robinites was a contraction of Robinsonites[2], named after George Henry Robinson (1842 -10 Sep 1909) who was the first housemaster as well as the school's organist and music master[3].
+Robinites was a contraction of Robinsonites[2], named after George Henry Robinson (1842 -10 Sep 1909) who was the first housemaster as well as the school's organist and music master[3] and had joined the staff in 1872.
 He had received the degree of Mus.
 Bac. at a Convocation of the University of Cambridge in 1885[4].
 He retired in 1901 and was succeeded as organist by Mr. E. D. Rendall[2].
 George Robinson passed away at 62, The Parade, Leamington in 1909 although he was living at Fareham at that time[5].
 He was survived by his wife Jenny / Jennie[6].

-By 1911 Oswald Hawkins Latter, M.A.
-(1864-11 Oct 1948), was the housemaster of Robinites; A. R. Radcliffe and R. C. Slater were also residing there with 30 boy boarders[7].
-The number of boarding pupils was slowly creeping up!
-Mr. Latter had previously been at Laleham, which was nearby and a former home of the Huxley family; for a time he was the acting headmaster[8].
-When Charterhouse school's museum was built in 1891 there were two rooms, one mostly devoted to archaeology and the other covering Natural Science, designed respectively by G. S. Davies and O. H. Latter[9].
+Oswald Hawkins Latter, M.A.
+(1864-11 Oct 1948), who taught Natural Science, became the housemaster of Robinites in 1909; in 1911 he was living there with his wife and two daughters, ten servants (including the matron for boarders, three nurses and the cook, and 29 boarders[7].
+Mr. Latter had previously lived at Laleham, which was nearby and a former home of the Huxley family; for a time he was the acting headmaster[8].
+When Charterhouse school's museum was built in 1891 there were two rooms, one mostly devoted to archaeology and the other covering Natural Science, designed respectively by S. Davies and O. H. Latter[9].
+Mr. Latter retired from teaching in 1926; by early 1944 it was reported that he had kept a daily record of the weather for 53 years[10].
+Later that year he retired from the chairmanship of Godalming Higher Education Committee and of the governors of Godalming County School because of his age and increased deafness.

 Mabel Pope was the matron of Robinites for over 20 years[10], so she would have served under both Mr. Latter and his successor Francis William Bolton Smart (post war Lt.
 Col. Smart[11]).
 The 1939 Register shows Aubrey H Scott as the housemaster of Robinites.